Back to Normalizing Flows Hub

 2. Bend and fold the distribution into a crescent shape (middle layers).

-3. Fine-tune the density ridges and sharpen the gap between moons (final layers).
+3. Sharpen the density ridges and widen the gap between moons (final layers).

 Connections to Other Generative Models